 Offered through a flexible combination of lectorials, seminars and studios, this degree provides opportunities for individual exploration, teamwork projects, engagement in industry-based work and study tours.

-You can study in-person, online, and will have access to course content in advance of set class times, to allow you to study at your own pace within your other commitments.
+You can study in person, online, and will have access to course content in advance of set class times, allowing you to study at your own pace within your other commitments.
 Classes tend to begin from the early evening onwards, in recognition of our students’ schedules.

 With only six core subjects, this is an ideal flexible postgraduate qualification for professionals moving into the communication space, or those working within it and seeking a qualification to enhance their own career management, by ensuring you have an exposure to the breadth of communication disciplines.

 With a minimum of six elective subjects, you will be able to explore these areas.
 You'll choose from a diverse range of electives connected to a core of digital, global and strategic communication.
 Working with our experienced academic advisers, you have the choice to then bundle your electives and specialise your studies in areas such as community engagement, digital communication or strategic public relations.

 Importance is placed on work-integrated learning.
 You will undertake the Strategic Communication Management subject, working with industry partners on industry projects.
 You also have the choice to build in an internship or placement using one of your electives, supported by RMIT’s strong industry links.